bazorbital/sb/smooth-booking/README.md

 3. Activate **Smooth Booking** from the Plugins screen or via WP-CLI: `wp plugin activate smooth-booking`.

 ## Usage
+- Visit **Smooth Booking → Appointments** to create and manage bookings: pick a provider, service, date, and time range; optionally capture customer overrides, internal notes, recurrence flag, and notification preferences.
+Filter the table by ID, schedule window, creation window, status, employee, service, or customer name, and use soft delete/restore actions.
 - Visit **Smooth Booking → Services** to create offerings with dedicated General/Time/Additional tabs, provider preferences (including occupancy windows and random tie-breaking), color pickers, payment method selections, online meeting providers, customer booking limits, and soft-delete/restore workflows.
 Use the prominent **Add new** button to open the creation drawer only when you need it.
 - Visit **Smooth Booking → Employees** to manage staff members, add new employees, edit existing profiles, or soft-delete entries.
 The page supports media library profile images, WordPress color pickers, visibility options, category assignment, a toggle to review or restore deleted employees, and the same on-demand drawer flow for creation or editing.
 - Visit **Smooth Booking → Customers** to capture client information, upload profile imagery, assign or create tags, connect WordPress users, and manage soft-deleted records via searchable, sortable, and paginated tables.